jamiew/discord-standup-streakbot/README.md

 ### Setting up and running the code

-Install nodejs if you don't have it, and clone this repository from GitHub.
+Install nodejs and [pnpm](https://pnpm.io) if you don't have them, and clone this repository from GitHub.

 Setup your .env config: